magikcypress/docker-grav/README.md

-# Official Docker Image for Grav
+# Not Official Docker Image for Grav for amd64

 This currently is pretty minimal and uses: